oalekseev/CalciteRestAPIAdapter/README.md

 ## Usage

-In your app, you should create a Calcite connection like any other java.sql.Connection﻿ and use it in the usual way.
+In your app, you should create a Calcite connection like any other java.sql.Connection and use it in the usual way.

 ```java
 private final static String DEFAULT_SCHEMA_NAME = "rest";